kdbinsidebrains/site/_project/06-run.md

 ## Modify Run Configuration

-When you start new process from the project tree, all required parameters are taken from module configuration and KDB SDK, but you can change all of them or add more parameters with 'Modify Run Configuration':
+When you start a new process from the project tree, all required parameters are taken from module configuration and KDB SDK, but you can change all of them or add more parameters with 'Modify Run Configuration':

 ![runModifyMenu](/assets/images/project/run/runModifyMenu.png)

-and in opened dialog you can set:
+and in the opened dialog you can set:
 - Name of the run (you can select the process by the name from 'Run' menu)
 - Module that will be used as content and SDK source (the module must have KDB SDK as SDK)
 - Script path, that is filled from running file